-So, you might be asking, what makes it such a tourist hotspot?
+But, you might be asking, why is it such a tourist hotspot?

 Well for starters there’s more history down the ‘burghs medieval streets than you’ll find in most other cities worldwide but it also buzzes with a vibrant cultural scene thanks to it’s welcoming pubs, trendy music venues and exciting art shows.